core-98/code-atlas/README.md

 - Interactive company explorer with global search, topic chips, difficulty toggles, and range sliders for frequency and acceptance rate
 - Rich problem cards with quick links, tag badges, and optional solution resources when they are available in the dataset
 - Local-first UX: filter state and sort preferences persist in `localStorage`, and the entire dataset is bundled as static JSON for instant loads
-- Dual-tab layout that showcases the explorer alongside a Markdown-powered C++ & STL crash course stored in `c_stl_crash_course.md`
+- Multi-tab layout featuring the explorer, a Markdown-powered C++ & STL crash course stored in `c_stl_crash_course.md`, and a Career Prep Guide
 - Dark/light theme toggle backed by `next-themes` plus smooth Tailwind-driven visuals built on shadcn/ui primitives
+- Career Prep Guide tab with gated access, curated resume playbooks, interview drills, and outreach workflows for front-end, back-end, and AI-focused roles

 ## Tech Stack
 - Next.js 15 App Router with React 18 and TypeScript